Cotoneaster is a very beautiful shrub, especially appreciated for its berries.

 Flowering – May

-Caring for it, from planting to pruning is very easy and the ornamental impact is guaranteed.
+Caring for it, from planting to pruning is very easy.
+This ornamental shrub is a source of joy throughout the year.

 Cotoneaster is ideally planted in fall, which will favor root development.
 Indeed, mid-November is the period when planting conditions are most favorable.

-It is possible to plant in spring specimens purchased in containers, but they will need more regular watering at the beginning.
+In spring, you can still plant saplings purchased in containers, but they will need more regular watering at the beginning.

-- Cotoneaster makes for great hedges, very ornamental.
+- Cotoneaster makes for great hedges: thick, dense, and on top of that very ornamental.

 - Follow our good advice on planting.

-Cotoneaster is a shrub that is quite easily multiplied by preparing cuttings, it’s the easiest method that also yields the quickest results.
+Cotoneaster is a shrub that you can multiply quite easily.
+Prefer cuttings, it’s the method that yields the quickest results.

 Before starting, try to get hold of rooting hormones, this will increase your chances of success.

-- Cuttings are usually prepared at the end of summer for evergreen varieties from semi-hardened wood.
+- Cuttings are usually prepared at the end of summer for evergreen cotoneaster varieties.
+Take stems from semi-hardened wood.

-- Deciduous species cuttings are best prepared during summer on wood that is still soft.
+- Deciduous cotoneaster species cuttings, on the other hand, are best prepared during summer.
+For this, select wood that is still soft.

 Pruning, and caring for cotoneaster

-On par with most other plants, a timely bout of hoeing will help restrain weed growth and help the rain trickle down to the roots.
+As is done with most other plants, a timely bout of hoeing will help restrain weed growth.
+Furthermore, loose soil helps rain trickle down to the roots.

 - Cotoneaster needs water in summer, when the ground is very dry.

-Evergreen cotoneaster can be pruned at the beginning of spring to shape and balance the shrub to your taste.
+Evergreen species are best pruned at the beginning of spring to shape and balance the shrub to your taste.

 Regular pruning helps keep the shrub dense, ensures nice flowers and thick foliage.